Piano Practice Ultimate Guide:

 When playing music with both hands, beginners tend to make more mistakes in the non-dominant hand part.
 In other words, if you’re right-handed, you’ll be more likely to make mistakes on the left hand part.

-For beginners, it’s important that they use both hands comfortably.
-This isn’t easy for advanced piano players either which means building a good habit of practicing both hands from the start will give you advantages in learning hard music faster and easier.
+Using both hands comfortably is essential in piano playing.
+This isn’t easy for advanced piano players either which means building a good habit of practicing both hands from the start will give you advantages in learning music faster and easier.

 First, try practicing your dominant hand only for several times.
 Then try with the non-dominant hand only but a few times more than you did with the dominant hand.
 Now, play the music with both hands slowly.
 Lastly, play it within original tempo.
 Repeat this process in the next practice session.